 Once released from the hospital, a more extensive physical therapy treatment program will be implemented.
 At Physical Therapists NYC, we will work closely with you to ensure you’re recovering as quickly and comfortably as possible.
 Our goal is to create a long-term approach to pain-free movement with a focus on strength and flexibility.

 Book Your Appointment Now at Physical Therapists NYC

-If you are suffering with hip pain, our medical team at Physical Therapists NYC is ready to pinpoint the cause of your pain and put you on the path toward recovery.
+If you are suffering from hip pain, our medical team at Physical Therapists NYC is ready to pinpoint the cause of your pain and put you on the path toward recovery.

-Our team is led by our well-trained medical doctors who listen to your concerns and guide your recovery plan.
+Our team is led by our well-trained NYC hip pain doctors who listen to your concerns and guide your recovery plan.
 They will pay attention to your list of symptoms, perform diagnostic tests using our state-of-the-art equipment, if necessary, and then move into the gym to take advantage of modern tools, equipment, and techniques to speed up your healing process.

-Connect with our office to schedule an appointment for physical therapy for hip pain, limited range of motion, arthritis, bursitis, post-surgical hip therapy, and other conditions.
+Connect with our office to schedule an appointment for hip pain treatment, limited range of motion, arthritis, bursitis, post-surgical hip therapy, and other conditions.